 - declaration of consent from parents/legal guardians that their child may travel unaccompanied**

 *Necessary in every case

 The special service form

 Save time by printing out the special service form at home.
-We recommend three copies: one for you, one to go in your child’s small yellow bag (which you will receive when you book) and one for us.
+We recommend three copies: one for you, one to go in your child’s small yellow bag (which you will receive at the Lufthansa check-in counter) and one for us.